 Mistake 11: Using Bleach To Get Rid Of Rust

-I don’t love using bleach in the home, it’s just not my favorite for health reasons, but it is very popular to use bleach to get rid of rust.
+I don’t love using bleach in the home, it’s just not my favourite for health reasons, but it is very popular to use bleach to get rid of rust.

 I have learned recently that rust gets worsened by bleach! there are many other products that are made specifically for removing rust, so you can leave the bleach out of the equation.